Perzyploy/python-bootcamp-EP3-workshop-bot/README.md

 # python-bootcamp-EP3-workshop-bot
-automate bot for search engine and screen capture
+automate bot for search engine and screen capture and basic web scraping